dalong0514/readnotes/20200106计算原文/2020121Full-Stack-Vuejs2-and-Laravel5/2020121Full-Stack-Vuejs2-0701.md

+# 0701.
+Building a Multi-Page App with Vue Router

 In the last chapter, we learned about Vue.js components and converted Vuebnb to a component-based architecture.
 Now that we've done this, we can easily add new pages to our app using Vue Router.
 In this chapter, we'll create a home page for Vuebnb, including a gallery of clickable thumbnails that showcase the full set of mock listings.

-Topics covered in this chapter:

-An explanation of what router libraries are and why they are a critical part of single-page applications

-An overview of Vue Router and its main features

-Installation and basic configuration of Vue Router

-Using the RouterLink and RouterView special components to manage page navigation

-Setting up AJAX with Vue to retrieve data from the web service without a page refresh

-Using route navigation guards to retrieve data before a new page is loaded
+Topics covered in this chapter: 1) An explanation of what router libraries are and why they are a critical part of single-page applications.
+2) An overview of Vue Router and its main features.
+3) Installation and basic configuration of Vue Router.
+4) Using the RouterLink and RouterView special components to manage page navigation.
+5) Setting up AJAX with Vue to retrieve data from the web service without a page refresh.
+7) Using route navigation guards to retrieve data before a new page is loaded.

-Single-page applications
+## 01. Single-page applications

 Most websites are broken up into pages in order to make the information they contain easier to consume.
 Traditionally this is done with a server/client model, where each page must be loaded from the server with a different URL.
 To navigate to a new page, the browser must send a request to the URL of that page.
 The server will send the data back and the browser can unload the existing page and load the new one.
 For the average internet connection, this process will likely take a few seconds, during which the user must wait for the new page to load.